 - The assessment panel will usually include BCT Science Trustees and Honorary Science and Conservation Advisors.
 If one of the panel's students is under consideration, they will not participate in the discussion of that candidate and input from a co-opted panel member will be included.

 - A decisions will be made by late July, and the winner will be invited to attend the a BCT conference where they will be invited to present a talk and collect the award.
 Costs of their attendance at the conference and travel costs will be covered.

 - The winner will receive a money prize and certificate.

-To nominate a candidate for consideration, please contact Jessica Taylor (email@example.com) giving a brief (300 word) justification of your nomination and supplying pdfs of the publications for which they are nominated.
+To nominate a candidate for consideration, please contact Naomi Webster (email@example.com) giving a brief (300 word) justification of your nomination and supplying pdfs of the publications for which they are nominated.
+Typically we expect the nomination to come from a supervisor and that potential nominators are welcome to contact BCT if this is not possible.